etibger/pdf2xlsx/README.rst

 # pdf2xls converter
 =======================
-A framework to upen Zip a zip file which contains multiple pdf files representing invoices.
+A framework to open a zip file which contains multiple pdf files representing invoices.
 The invoices are parsed into Invoice and Entry (invoice entries) classes.
 These are converted to XLSX format.